Iníon Dubh: Early life

 Fiona MacDonald was the daughter of James MacDonald, 6th chief of Clan MacDonald of Dunnyveg, and his wife Lady Agnes Campbell.
 She was raised at the Stuart court in the Kingdom of Scotland, during the time of Mary, Queen of Scots.
 James died in Ireland on 5 July 1565.

 Once Turlough Luineach O'Neill became Lord of Tír Eoghain, he offered an alliance to the MacDonalds.
 In November 1567, Turlough asked for either Fiona or Agnes' hand in marriage.
 At the time, marriage into the MacDonald family was particularly coveted due to their military might.

-By April 1568, it was decided that Agnes would marry O'Neill, and Fiona would marry Sir Hugh McManus O'Donnell, King of Tyrconnell.
-Fiona married Sir Hugh in 1569.
+By April 1568, it was decided that Agnes would marry O'Neill, and Fiona would marry Hugh McManus O'Donnell, King of Tyrconnell.
+Fiona married Hugh McManus in 1569.

 Queen consort

-Iníon Dubh had a major influence over Sir Hugh's lordship.
-Her powerful connections ensured a healthy recruitment of Scottish Redshanks from Clan MacDonald to Sir Hugh's armies, and she regularly travelled to Scotland to enlist her kinsmen.
+Iníon Dubh had a major influence over Hugh McManus's lordship.
+Her powerful connections ensured a healthy recruitment of Scottish Redshanks from Clan MacDonald to Hugh McManus's armies, and she regularly travelled to Scotland to enlist her kinsmen.

-Before their marriage, Sir Hugh had attempted to appease both pro-O'Neill and pro-Crown factions in Tyrconnell by avoiding overt political declarations.
+Before their marriage, Hugh McManus had attempted to appease both pro-O'Neill and pro-Crown factions in Tyrconnell by avoiding overt political declarations.
 This did not satisfy either party.
 It was ultimately Iníon Dubh's influence that pushed the O'Donnell clan further into opposition with the English.
 In March 1572, her growing power over her husband was noted by government officials.
-It is believed that Sir Hugh's decision to maintain his alliance with O'Neill was due to her influence.
+It is believed that Hugh McManus's decision to maintain his alliance with O'Neill was due to her influence.

 She bore four sons, including the last two reigning Kings of Tyrconnell, Hugh Roe and Rory.
 When her husband grew senile in his old age, she took over the effective leadership of the territory.
 She is described in the Annals of the Four Masters as "like the mother of Maccabees who joined a man's heart to a woman's thought".

-In May 1580, Sir Hugh and O'Neill sent their wives to Scotland to procure more mercenaries.
-Iníon Dubh and Agnes's efforts were successful - 2,000 Scots arrived in Lough Foyle that August, eliciting much fear in the English.
+In May 1580, Hugh McManus and O'Neill sent their wives to Scotland to procure more mercenaries.
+Iníon Dubh and Agnes's efforts were successful – 2,000 Scots arrived in Lough Foyle that August, eliciting much fear in the English.